projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-hypercall.rst

 hypercall APIs for VM management, I/O request distribution, interrupt injection, PCI assignment, guest memory mapping, power management, and secure world switch.

+The application binary interface (ABI) of ACRN hypercalls is defined as follows.

+- A guest VM executes the ``vmcall`` instruction to trigger a hypercall.

+- Input parameters of a hypercall includes:

+  - An hypercall ID in register ``R8``, which specifies the kind of service requested by the guest VM.

+  - The first parameter in register ``RDI`` and the second in register ``RSI``.
+The semantics of those two parameters vary among different kinds of hypercalls and are defined in the hypercall APIs reference.
+For hypercalls requesting operations on a specific VM, the first parameter is typically the ID of that VM.

+- The register ``RAX`` contains the return value of the hypercall after a guest VM executes the ``vmcall`` instruction, unless the ``vmcall`` instruction triggers an exception.
+Other general purpose registers are not modified by a hypercall.

+- In case a hypercall parameter is defined as a pointer to a data structure, fields in that structure can be either input, output or inout.

 There are some restrictions for hypercall and upcall:

 #.
 Only specific VMs (the Service VM and the VM with Trusty enabled)